A black and white logo featuring a cartoon octopus with large eyes and a happy expression, above the text "CIP LEARNING" in bold letters.

 Why Districts Choose SPARK

-Proof over paperwork.
-Every fellow develops a classroom project, implements it with students, and documents both the process and the impact.
+Every fellow designs and implements a community-connected classroom project with their students, documenting both the process and the impact.
+Students engage in authentic, community-based learning—reflecting deeply, completing performance assessments, and publicly presenting their work.
 No theoretical worksheets.
 No compliance checklists.
 Just authentic evidence of teacher growth tied to student outcomes.

-🔥 Competency-based rigor.
-Teachers advance through the fellowship by demonstrating their learning, not by clocking seat time.
-They design projects grounded in personalized, competency-based pedagogy—the same principles your district is working to scale.
+Teachers advance by demonstrating their learning, not clocking seat time.
+They design projects grounded in personalized, competency-based pedagogy—the same principles your district is working to scale—and experience the same transformative learning process as their students.

 What You Get

-📸 PR-ready assets.
 Every project generates stories, images, and documentation you can use immediately.
-Want to show families what innovative teaching looks like in your district?
+Want to show families what innovative teaching looks like?
 Want to share evidence of teacher leadership with your board?
-You'll have it—authentic, high-quality, and already captured.
+You'll have it—authentic, high-quality, already captured.

 The Structure

-• Six sessions (5 full cohort, 1 coaching call) that balance exploration, design, implementation, and reflection
+• Six sessions (5 full cohort, 1 coaching call) facilitating exploration, design, implementation, and reflection

 • 1:1 coaching to push thinking and troubleshoot challenges